spatie/checklist-going-live/readme.md

     - [ ] Try clicking on markers
 - [ ] Forms: fill out with wrong/right values
 - [ ] Video: check with sound on
-- [ ] Try subscribing to a newsletter
+- [ ] Try subscribing to a newsletter with incorrect & correct email (use twice to get 'already subscribed' message)
 - [ ] Check layout of emails
 - [ ] Check structured data for news, events, products, ...